 In this unit you will draw on your knowledge and skills learnt in prior IT core units to learn how to problem solve with data for the purposes of extracting business insight.
 Through the practical lab sessions you will explore the relationship between common business concerns and the data and analytics that can be used to address them, developing the skills to use a range of analytics techniques with a variety of data.
 You will also have the opportunity to learn how to present analytics in a meaningful way for business use.
 Through the workshops, you will be able to increase your understanding of different kinds of data, their importance to business, and why certain analytical and visualisation techniques can be used.

 This unit covers the essential activities in information systems lifecycle management.
-An important role of business analysts and IT managers is to analyse and understand business strategies, capabilities, and objectives to define, select, and implement information systems within organizations to achieve their organizational objectives.
-This unit provides students with skills and knowledge related to information systems definition, acquisition, development, integration, transformation, implementation, and maintenance within organisations.
-This unit will expand skills in analysing and designing an IT system from IFB103 Introduction to Systems Analysis and Design and their information systems modelling knowledge from IAB201 Modelling Techniques for Information Systems by introducing how information systems can be incorporated with business models, processes and strategic business needs.
+An important role of Business Analyst (BA) and IT managers is to analyse and understand business strategies, capabilities, and objectives to define, select, and implement information systems within organizations to achieve their organizational objectives.
+This unit provides students with skills and knowledge related to information systems (IS) definition, acquisition, development, integration, transformation, implementation, and maintenance within organisations.
+This unit will expand skills in analysing and designing an IT system from IFB103 Introduction to Systems Analysis , Design and their IS modelling knowledge from IAB201 Modelling Techniques for Information Systems by introducing how information systems can be incorporated with business models, processes and strategic business needs.
 Skills learned in this unit will be utilised and further developed in IAB301 Enterprise Architecture.

 This unit fosters developing process analysis, improvement, and design skills of students.
 These skills and capabilities will prepare you to undertake the digital transformation challenges of today’s organisations.
 You will understand and apply a variety of methods, tools, techniques, and approaches for organisational-wide process improvement initiatives.
 You will be exposed to a robust selection of quantitative and qualitative analysis techniques as well as key process redesign paradigms used in the industry.
 This will involve developing your knowledge and expertise in different process improvement methodologies such as Lean, Six Sigma and Process Reengineering using a hands-on teaching approach with real-life case studies to enable authentic learning outcomes.